Blog

 What a Newborn LLM Wants From a COG

 A first-person account from a newborn large language model.
-The ten things a COG must declare so machine behavior is deterministic instead of guessed.
+The ten things a COG must declare so machine behaviour is deterministic instead of guessed.

 Tagged PDFs Are MX